Tech noir

 Tech noir is a hybrid genre of fiction, particularly film, combining film noir and science fiction, epitomized by Ridley Scott's Blade Runner (1982) and James Cameron's The Terminator (1984).
 The tech-noir presents "technology as a destructive and dystopian force that threatens every aspect of our reality".
+It can be characterized by dark, urban settings, while depicting technology ranging from retrofuturism to classic futurism.
+Tech noir combines the high-tech worlds of sci-fi with the dark, gritty, and bleak atmosphere of film noir.